 Our outside adventures are less challenging than they used to be.
 E only naps once a day now; Miss H has become more independent outside; and for me, getting outside seems more like a pleasure rather than a chore.
 But I know it isn’t that way for everyone.
 I have some ideas to share that I think will help make time spent outdoors a little more pleasant and practical.
 Some of these ideas are tried and true by our family, and some of these are wise insights from other Charlotte Mason moms.

-This post contains affiliate links for products we use and love.
+This post contains affiliate links.
 Read more about these links in my policies.

 When Getting Outside Sounds Horrible to You…